AScustomWorks/AS/README.md

 HetrickCV Wave Shaper module, Mods: graphics, bypass switch.

 ### 8 Channel Mixer
 Fundamental/Autodafe mixer module.
 Mods: graphics, sliders for channel volume, stereo or mono output(L channel outputs L+R signal if R channel is not active).
+Now with main mix mute button.
 Beware,the default setting for each channel volume is at 70% in stead of 0%.

 ### 16 steps Sequencer
 Fundamental/Autodafe SEQ module.
 Mods: graphics, digital display to show the number of steps selected.